 This classic vegan pumpkin pudding tastes like pumpkin pie filling and takes under 10 minutes to make!
 Top with chocolate chips and coconut cream for a sweet fall treat.

 You'll love this vegan pumpkin pudding because it uses only classic pudding ingredients.
 No tofu, nuts, or fruit here; just pumpkin puree and a little bit of stove top baking.

 Please tell me that I'm not the only person who loves pudding.
 I used to make so much pudding as a kid- always from premade mixes.
 I would satisfy my pudding craving with one serving, then forget about it in the fridge until it turned into a science experiment, much to my parents chagrin.

 I still get that pudding craving as an adult.
-And this warmly spiced pumpkin pudding is seriously the best form of pudding.
+And this warmly spiced pumpkin pudding is seriously the best form of pudding (but this chocolate pudding is a close second!).
 Not to mention, it's vegan!

 Vegan pudding uses similar ingredients to regular pudding; it just need a bit more thickener, such as corn starch.
 The texture of regular pudding can be attributed to the fat content and gelling from cream or cow's milk, eggs, and corn starch.